Emjayen/ntfw/README.md

 - Host-based authorization to private services with support for remote authentication.
 - Traffic policing to help protect public services from abuse via rate-limiting.
-- Denying access to public services from bots/proxies/ect.
+- Denying bots/proxies access to public services (made possible thanks to Luke at [getipintel](https://getipintel.com)

 IPv6 is not currently supported and may only be unconditionally dropped or accepted.